 5. Favorites Come And Go In Phases

-Avoid any competition about who is the favorite with your partner by agreeing ahead of time to include one another no matter who the child says is their favorite at that time.
-Be aware that this changes, and that as your child gets into the toddler years he'll test boundaries by asking one parent something and then asking the other the same question if he knows they'll give the answer he wants (this is a learning age for the teen years).
-Make sure you have a united front and don't compete with your partner.
-Your kiddo loves and needs you both.
+Avoid any competition with your partner about who is the favorite by agreeing to include one another no matter who the child says is their favorite at that time.
+Be aware that this changes, and that as your child gets into the toddler years he’ll test boundaries by asking one parent something and then asking the other the same question if he knows they’ll give the answer he wants (this is a learning age for the teen years).
+Make sure you have a united front and don’t compete with your partner.
+Your kiddo loves you both.

 6. Prepare For The Unexpected

-There's no being prepared for the unthinkable — a miscarriage, stillbirth or death of mom while giving birth — but these are also realities that arise once you've decided to take the leap into parenthood, so the one thing you can be prepared for in this journey of the unexpected is to be an emotional support for your partner, and them for you.
+There’s no being prepared for the unthinkable — a miscarriage, stillbirth, or death of mom while giving birth — but these are also realities that arise once you’ve decided to take the leap into parenthood, so the one thing you can be prepared for in this journey of the unexpected is to be an emotional support for your partner, and them for you.
 Talk about possible outcomes and situations that may arise with getting pregnant and becoming parents.
-It's a tough discussion, and the unknown is pretty scary, but you'll be glad it was addressed ahead of time if something ever comes up.
+It’s a tough discussion, and the unknown is pretty scary, but you’ll be glad it was addressed ahead of time if something ever comes up.
 And understand that everything you talked about before having the baby may change once you bring the baby home!
 Check-in with each other again, and make a weekly meeting of it.

 What would you add to this list?
 Share in the comments below!